seen-one/Route-Crafter/README.md

 * 500m x 500m grid
 * 1km x 1km grid
 * 1.5km x 1.5km grid
-* Draw your own area!
+* Draw your own area! (additional buttons will appear under the zoom buttons)

 ## Fetch Roads
 Once you have picked your areas, click 'Fetch Roads', it will show the paths based on all of your filters (see below).